-Here are a few tips on how to create an effective email newsletter using the SendinBlue drag and drop editor.
+Here are a few tips on how to create a newsletter that is effective using the Sendinblue drag and drop editor.

-Adapt your email newsletter design to match your brand identity
+Adapt and create your newsletter design to match your brand identity

 To make your newsletter more credible and recognizable to your audience, it should align well with the brand identity you’ve created on your website or blog.